26 Best Money Habits (Saving, Budgeting, and Increasing Income)

 However, this is the most important financial habit to have.
 You must be very diligent and completely honest with yourself regarding your spending.

-Each evening, record everything that you and your family purchased that day.
-Make sure to keep all of your receipts, credit card statements, and notes so you are able to look back on each expenditure.
+Each evening, record everything you and your family purchased that day.
+Keep all of your receipts, credit card statements, and notes so you can look back on each expenditure.

-After you have made this list each night, write down a description of the purchase and how much it cost.
-You may also want to make a note saying why the purchase was made.
+After you have made this list each night, write down a description of the purchase and its cost.
+You may also want to make a note explaining why the purchase was made.

-This habit needs to happen on a regular basis because it is easy to forget small purchases here and there that you make throughout the day.
+This habit needs to be practiced regularly because it is easy to forget to make small purchases throughout the day.

-After you have written down everything you have purchased that day, use a notebook or a spreadsheet program to see where you can make improvements in your spending.
+After you have written down everything you purchased that day, use a notebook or a spreadsheet program to see where you can improve your spending.
 There are also free apps and free printable budget trackers that help track your expenses.

 3. Review Your Finances on a Regular Basis

-When it comes to building better money habits, “what gets measured gets managed” is a reminder that the most effective way to control your money is to review your financial situation each day.
+When it comes to building better money habits, “what gets measured gets managed” reminds us that the most effective way to control your money is to review your financial situation each day.

 You can start doing this by finding a tool that you like, such as Mint or a tool like Personal Capital that gives you a complete financial picture, then merge all your bank accounts into it.

-You should include your credit cards, your checking account, all of your investments, and your personal assets (such as your car or home).
+You should include your credit cards, checking account, investments, and personal assets (such as your car or home).

-Log into your account daily to look over your finances.
-This can help you make sure every recorded purchase is valid and you are not being charged for something that you did not buy.
+Log into your account daily to review your finances.
+This can help you ensure that every recorded purchase is valid and that you are not being charged for something you did not buy.

-Additionally, it will allow you to look at the overall picture of your spending habits to see if there is an area where you can reduce your spending, or even eliminate it completely.
+Additionally, it will allow you to examine the overall picture of your spending habits to see if there is an area where you can reduce your spending or even eliminate it completely.

-To learn more about this topic, read our guide to implementing a spending freeze in your life.
+To learn more about this topic, read our guide to implementing a spending freeze.

 Learn 26 Better Money Habits for Budgeting and how to make a family budget and stick to it.